 Not only that but screen time reduces time for social interaction.
 Instead of engaging in imaginative play or conversations with others (activities which develop young children’s social skills) children are spending increasing amounts of time engrossed in screens.

 With all this in mind, screens also have benefits.
 A study published late last year in PlosOne, concluded that increased screen time is unlikely to be directly harmful to 9-and-10-year-old children.
 In fact, they discovered positive outcomes such as stronger peer relationships.
 Social media and online gaming provide opportunities for children to find and interact with like-minded friends.
 Furthermore, screens can deliver educational content and be used as tools for creativity.

 The research about the effects of screen time on young children is hardly conclusive.
 However, most health authorities in different countries do agree on the amount of screen time young children should be exposed to.

 How much screen time should I give my child?

 Current national and international screen time guidelines recommend no screen time for children younger than two years and no more than one hour per day for children aged 2-5 years.

-This may seem a rather rigid rule (and one I admittedly broke with my babies) but the earlier you can embed healthy media habits the better.
-Instead of giving your baby your phone when you are out shopping, why not play some music or a song for them to bop along to.
-If you are a member of The Bubble Box you could play a song from my Music Program for Babies.
+This may seem a rather rigid rule (and one I admittedly broke with my children at times) but the earlier you can embed healthy media habits the better.
+Instead of giving your child your phone when you are out shopping, why not play some music or songs for them to bop along/listen to (just make sure when using headphones/earphones the volume set low for their sensitive ears).
+If you have a baby/toddler the fun songs and rhymes in The Bubble Box – my online music program for babies are sure to keep them entertained.